keppel/weblearn/readme.md

  - novel architectures: p2p neural networks over WebRTC?
 Distributed stochastic gradient descent without data ever needing to leave a user's device for increased privacy?
 Some new  kinds of mad science become possible when your neural networks are in JavaScript.

 ##  Modules
+The main `weblearn` module contains only a few abstract classes that other modules will extend.
+Most of WebLearn's functionality lives in other modules in repositories listed here.

 To add a module to this list, simply publish it on npm as `weblearn-{layer,container,criterion,tensor}-yourmodulename` and it will appear here when the next version of WebLearn is published.